mickmed/react-calculator/README.md

 Tonight you will be building a calculator with React.
 At first your calculator will just add 2 numbers together when they are typed in.
 For the bonus, we might get more creative.

-### Set Up
+### Steps
-Fork and clone the homework repo like always.
+1. Fork and clone the homework repo like always.
 Run ```npm install``` from the command line to install all dependencies.
 You will need to run ```npm start``` and go to ```http://localhost:3000```.

-### Steps
+You will get an error!
+That's fine - this is because there is no Calculator component.
+We'll fix that in the next step.

-1. Start by creating a single component file in src/components and name it Calculator.js.
+2. Now create a single component file in src/components and name it Calculator.js.
 Create your Calculator class and in your render function add the following:
   ```js
   <div className="container">
     <h1>Add with React!</h1>